“Invest in yourself. It pays the best interest.”

 By making time to invest in yourself, it is recognized that something can always either be done better or differently.
 Here are a few ways you might consider investing in yourself.

-Updating your closet.
 Essentially updating your look.
 You would be surprised by how simply changing your closet can start you on the right path.
 It is said that when a woman cuts her hair she is ready for a change.
 It is worth it to curate your closet or wardrobe.
 Appearance is important and you want your style to reflect not only how you feel on the inside, but you have committed to becoming in the future.
 It is also a plus for others to have a positive impression of you.

-Signing up for a course.
-Chose a class to take that is either relevant to your education path or career pursuits.
+Chose a class to take that is relevant to your education path, career pursuits, or interests.
 It benefits to get those certifications, as well as have the additional learning.
-While odd, degrees are not enough, and more people are working outside of their study.
+While odd, degrees are not enough, and more people are working outside of their course of study.
 The more letters behind your name, the more compelling you become as a potential hire.
 The more you learn, the more you stretch your interests.

 Sometimes we need to get outside of ourselves, outside of the city, and outside of our network to fill up on some new juice.
 This is where retreats and workshops are perfect for gaining knowledge in a short amount of time, or re-centering in a specific amount of time.

 We all reach a point where we cannot do it by ourselves.
 We need someone to help us refine a skill or give us guidance.
 This is where a mentor or coach comes in.
 The person you choose to lead you on the right path should be someone of proven ability and someone you trust.

 Do you still think etiquette is irrelevant for the modern-day boss—think again!
-It has actually become more popular as people look for better positions in career and life and realize basic etiquette and refinement is essential for upgrading.
-Aside from the career or business advantages, having etiquette is an indicator of respect for others and self as well as strong discipline.
+It has actually become more popular as people look for better positions in careers and life and realize basic etiquette and refinement are essential for upgrading.
+Aside from career or business advantages, having etiquette is an indicator of respect for others and self as well as strong discipline.